rohangaur21/aws-csaa/README.md

   - Individual Amazon S3 objects can range in size from a minimum of **0 bytes** to a maximum of **5 terabytes**.
 The largest object that can be uploaded in a single PUT is **5 gigabytes**.
 For objects larger than **100 megabytes**, customers should consider using the Multipart Upload capability.

 ### S3 Security & Encryption
+By default all newly created buckets are **PRIVATE**.
+You need to manually change permissions to access resources.

+You can set policies and permissions using either Access Control Lists or Bucket Policies.

+You have the ability to make a bucket private but all certain objects in that bucket to be public.
 #### Security
   - By default all newly created buckets are Private
   - Control Access to buckets using